SS American Victory: Post-World War II

 From 29 June 1946 until November 1947, American Victory was bareboat chartered by American Export Lines.
 The ship carried foodstuffs and machinery exported from the United States to Europe, Russia, and the Near East under the Marshall Plan, the Post-War reconstruction of the European Continent.
 Some of her Ports of call were: Trieste, Italy, Constanza, Romania, Piraeus, Greece, and Antwerp, Belgium.
-Departing Odessa, Ukraine, for Boston, in January 1947, the Black Sea had already iced up.
+Departing Odesa, Ukraine, for Boston, in January 1947, the Black Sea had already iced up.
 Not waiting for the Soviet icebreaker Turgenev to clear the ice, Captain, A. D. Cushman, knowing American Victory decided to use her as an icebreaker, backed up and rammed the ice so both her and other ships could depart the Black Sea.
 She was then laid up in the Hudson River Reserve Fleet until she was again chartered by commercial shipping lines, United States Navigation Company, during the Korean War, from 1951 until January 1954, when she entered the Sabine River Reserve Fleet in Texas.

 In 1963, plans were made to convert American Victory and 14 other ships in her class to "forward depot" vessels, to be loaded with materiel and stationed near potential flashpoints to provide American forces with pre-positioned supplies.
 This scheme was cancelled in February 1966, after only three conversions had been carried out.
 Had American Victory been converted, she would have been renamed USNS Carthage and assigned hull classification symbol AG 185.

 American Victory was removed from the Sabine River Reserve Fleet in 1966, and chartered to the Hudson Waterways Corporation which used her to ferry military equipment to American forces in South Vietnam.
 She was deactivated again in October 1969, and placed in the James River Reserve Fleet in Lees Hall, Virginia, where she remained until 1985.
 American Victory was then renovated as part of a program to determine the efforts needed to reactivate mothballed Victory ships.
 In June, after US$2.5 million had been spent to bring her up to fully operational condition, she sailed for just 26 hours before returning to the Naval Reserve Fleet.